dart-lang/language/working/2365 - primary constructors/feature-specification.md

 ## Introduction

 Primary constructors is a conciseness feature.
-It does not provide any new semantics at all, it just allows us to express something which is already possible in Dart using a less verbose notation.
+It does not provide any new semantics at all.
+It just allows us to express something which is already possible in Dart, using a less verbose notation.
 Here is a simple example:

 ```dart
 // Current syntax.